acbsp/bonafide.guru/en/contents.rst

 been discussed on ISKCON “guru” lectures and for many years remained closed for us.
 In this book you shall find answers to all of these urgent questions.
-For an example we shall tell you how, where and under which circumstances Bhakta-das did receive initiation from Srila Prabhupada.
+For an example we shall tell you how, where and under which circumstances Bhakta-das did receive initiation from |SP|.

 .. raw:: latex